Digital-Working-Group/dvoice-tracking-qc-system/README.md

 1. See `main.compare_sources_and_duplicates()`
     - See [Compare Sources and Duplicates](#compare-sources-and-duplicates) for a usage example.
+2. Parameters of note (see CMP_KWARGS in `main.py`):
-2. The kwarg *record_end_date* should be updated with the date that you want your QC to go through.
+    - *record_end_date* should be updated with the date that you want your QC to go through.
+        - 2025-04-30 was used for our sample output runs, the default is the current date.
-    - Any filenames that match a record, but go beyond the record_end_date, will be filtered out
+        - Any filenames that match a record, but go beyond the record_end_date, will be filtered out.
+    - *duplicate_root* should be updated with the desired root folder to move duplicate files to.
+    - *move_back* should be updated to False (move from their original location to the destination) or True (move from their destination back to their original location) based on the need.
 3. This step accomplishes the following:
     - Compares id_dates in filenames to the records
         - If the file is within the date range but there is no match, the script creates an excel file for review.